An interview that takes us to the depths of unknown territory: into the male mind.

 Jonathon Aslay is a relationships coach based in LA.
 This media sensation is a confidant and guide to women world-wide.
 He has the inside scoop on the male mind—because he has one—but carries with him the sensitivity and compassionate listening ability that is more culturally female.
 His book entitled The Relationships Men Commit to and Why is a guide to getting to know the other half of the human species.
 Our conversation touches on many of the subjects in the book.
 Throughout the interview, we laughed knowingly, both being “seasoned” in the relationship arena.

-I had always thought it was sexist to believe that men and women were all that different until I was called on to raise my son solo since being widowed when he was 11.
+I had always thought it was sexist to believe that men and women weren’t all that different until I was called on to raise my son solo since being widowed when he was 11.
 He is now 25.
 I have since gotten the sense that we are sometimes two distinct species.
 Can you explain your take on the similarities and differences?

 Jonathon Aslay: Where do we begin?
 Let’s talk about the 25-year-old for the moment and what seems to happen in relationships.
 I think in the early stages, for men 18-30, they’re just making their way in the world, and they are highly driven from a sexual perspective when it comes to women.
 We’re not in that place that is ready to take on full blown relationships and commitment, where women come from the place of once they have had sex with a man, they bond with him.
 Chemicals such as oxytocin are released, and their desire for commitment and security happens.
 That’s one of the differences that happen in that age bracket.
 Men are driven by testosterone and the drive to make it out in the world.
 Then we have to take it into different stages.